BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Triggered by :js:func:`kl.log`.

-   :param string message: the logged message
+   :param message: The logged message.

 .. js:function:: kl.result_sent(result)

-   Triggered when Kaylee acknowledges the receipt of the task results.
+   Triggered when Kaylee acknowledges receiving the result.

-   :param object result: results sent to the server
+   :param result: The result sent to the server.

 .. js:function:: kl.server_error(message)

    Triggered when a request to server has not been completed successfully (e.g. HTTP status 404 or 500).

-   :param string message: Error message from the server.
+   :param message: Error message from the server.
 This can be used to
                    e.g. log the server error traceback

 .. js:function:: kl.task_received(task)

    Triggered when the client receives a task from the server.

-   :param object task: task data
+   :param task: The received task.

 AJAX